-I am the tech admin (databases call out to me in the night) for Forward Motion, a writing site that welcomes writers of most genres with the goal of steering people toward publication through discussion, support, classes, and critiquing.
+I have been the tech admin (databases call out to me in the night) for Forward Motion, a writing site that welcomes writers of most genres with the goal of steering people toward publication through discussion, support, classes, and critiquing.

-I am a member of Online Writing Workshop where we discuss writing topics on the listserv, and critique and receive critiques on our stories.
+I was a member of Online Writing Workshop where we discussed writing topics on the listserv, and critique and receive critiques on our stories.

-I have done freelance programming for Holly Lisle in her endless endeavor to find new and different ways to help writers.
+I did freelance programming for Holly Lisle in her endless endeavor to find new and different ways to help writers.

-I provide technical support and advice for Lea Schizas in her many publishing endeavors, including Muse It Up Publishing and The Muse Online Writers Conference.
+I provided technical support and advice to Lea Schizas in her many publishing endeavors, including Muse It Up Publishing and The Muse Online Writers Conference.

-And most of my other freelance clients have ties to writing, publishing, or teaching as well.
+And most of my other freelance clients had ties to writing, publishing, or teaching as well.

-But through it all, I write, edit, submit, and sometimes sell short stories, non-fiction articles, and novels.
+Circumstances have pulled me away from all other efforts, but still, I write, edit, submit, publish, and sometimes sell short stories, non-fiction articles, and novels.